 Hotel Maison de Ville

 Located on Toulouse Street in the French Quarter, the Hotel Maison de Ville is one of New Orleans' top-rated hotels.
 It features luxury accommodations, one of the finest restaurants in the city and many other amenities that make it a top choice to stay in New Orleans.
 However, the hotel also has a few otherworldly guests.
-In fact, it's such a well-known haunt, the hotel is a stop on Ghost City Tours.
+In fact, it's such a well-known haunt that the hotel is a stop on Ghost City Tours.
 Cottage number four is haunted by the ghost of soldier, and it's said that if you have the radio on inside the cottage, he'll change the station to a country music one every time.
 He's been seen to materialize a number of times during séances.
 Paranormal investigators have even picked up his voice through EVPs (electronic voice phenomenon).
 Hotel guests have also reported hearing knocking sounds and disembodied voices, seeing unexplainable wet footprints, and various apparitions dressed in vintage clothing walking the hallways.

 The Andrew Jackson Hotel

 Also located in the French Quarter, the Andrew Jackson Hotel offers guests a relaxed atmosphere and spacious comfortable rooms.
 If you believe the rumors, it's also haunted by the ghost of Andrew Jackson and several school children.
 The hotel was built on the site of an old boarding school that burned to the ground, killing five children in the process.
 There have been several reports from guests who claim to have heard the sounds of children playing in the hotel courtyard during the middle of the night when nobody was around.

 Le Pavillion Hotel